nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 Once the user has entered an input, `UI#getUserInput()` trims any preceding and trailing whitespaces before returning the user's input as a `String` object to `WerkIt#startContinuousUserPrompt()`.
-Then, `WerkIt#startContinuousUserPrompt()` calls `Parser#parseUserInput()` to parse the user's input and create a an object that is a subclass of the `Command` class.
+Then, `WerkIt#startContinuousUserPrompt()` calls `Parser#parseUserInput()` to parse the user's input and create an object that is a subclass of the `Command` class.
 If there is no issue with the formatting of the user's input, this subclass-of-`Command` object is returned to `WerkIt#startContinuousUserPrompt()`.

 > A detailed implementation of the parsing and creation of subclass-of-`Command` object process can be found in